dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 ---

-### Optimization
+# Optimization

-Stating a problem as a case of optimization provides an intuitive way to solve a problem, and (typically) clear indications of when a solution has been reached
+Framing a problem as a case of optimization provides an intuitive way to solve it, and (typically) clear indications of when a solution has been reached

 - What mathematical conditions allow us to establish the existence of a minimum value?

 ---

-### Optimization
+# Optimization

-Stating a problem as a case of optimization provides an intuitive way to solve a problem, and (typically) clear indications of when a solution has been reached
+Framing a problem as a case of optimization provides an intuitive way to solve it, and (typically) clear indications of when a solution has been reached

 - What mathematical conditions allow us to establish the existence of a minimum value?
 	- First derivative(s) equal to 0